Our run of plaques has ended –but you can still be a part of #discuss. Read on.

 When’s this happening?

-We’ll be turning tweets into plaques until Sunday 8 June – but don’t ever let an end date stop you from having a conversation.
+We turned our final tweets into plaques on Sunday 8 June 2014.
+But don’t ever let an end date stop you from having a conversation.